stephenson/foghub/README.markdown

 Each time a commit hits your Github repo, Foghub should take care of getting your commits into Fogbugz.

+## Assigning

+In `alias.yml` you can set up aliases for your employees.

 # Feature plans

 Associate commit with case: